Cantaré, cantarás: Background

 "Cantaré, Cantarás" was recorded with the purpose of raising funds to boost the campaigns of the United Nations Children's Fund (UNICEF) in Latin America.
-Producers Albert Hammond, José Quintana, Manuel Montoya, Peter Lopez, Luis Medina, and Jose Behar, Co-Founders of non-profit organization HERMANOS, producers of "Cantare, Cantaras" were in charge of the project, bringing together more than 50 Spanish-speaking music artists.
+Producers Albert Hammond, José Quintana, Manuel Montoya, Peter Lopez, Luis Medina, and Jose Behar, co-founders of non-profit organization HERMANOS, producers of "Cantare, Cantaras" were in charge of the project, bringing together more than 50 Spanish-speaking music artists.
 Recording was engineered by Humberto Gatica.

 The project was inspired by the recording of USA For Africa "We Are The World" which had been recorded same year, 1985.
 Idea came about when Manuel Montoya, manager for Albert Hammond at the time, assigned the Lani Hall, A&M artist, also managed by Montoya, recording project later entitled, "Es Facil Amar", to Hammond.
 The Grammy Award winning effort contained collaborations by Roberto Carlos and Jose Feliciano.
-Hermanos non-profit organization set up an office in Burbank, CA and assigned Luis Medina to handle day to day operations for the group, authorized signatories were, Luis Medina, Peter, Lopez and Manuel Montoya.
+Hermanos non-profit organization set up an office in Burbank, CA and assigned Luis Medina to handle day-to-day operations for the group, authorized signatories were, Luis Medina, Peter, Lopez and Manuel Montoya.
 Recording took place in April 1985.

 The LP/single is considered the Latin American version of "We Are the World".
-It was recorded in Los Angeles in April 1985, at A&M Studios Studios, the same studio used for "We Are the World".
+It was recorded in Los Angeles in April 1985, at A&M Studios, the same studio used for "We Are the World".

 It was composed by Albert Hammond, Juan Carlos Calderón and Anahí van Zandweghe,.

 A behind the scenes special of making of the record was filmed in La Paz, Bolivia, hosted by Ricardo Montalban and executive produced by Luis Medina, Peter Lopez and Manuel Montoya.

 Earnings were donated to UNICEF for distribution to charitable organizations in Latin America.